SpaceXElaborator/ArmyTracker/README.md

 # ArmyTracker
-A Simple Army Tracker that allows for a user to log-in and view soldiers rank, name, and squad position.
-Validation is in place to be able to remove and add soldiers as well as change the password for the default admin created on first launch.
+An all-in-one Tracker for military companies.
+Easy setup and installation to get started and simple buttons and viewing for anyone to be able to use.
+Starting from version 7.0 onward, admins/Platoon Sergeants will be able to start editing what is tracked and presented when viewing soliders.
+Comes with a calendar to see what soldiers are doing for any specific day.
+Soldiers can request Appointments and Team Leads have the ability to accept or deny with messages to be sent back to the soldier.
+Tracked information will be added to the calendar without any extra steps besides accepting.
 ## Setup
 1. Download Docker from the [Docker Website](https://www.docker.com/products/docker-desktop)
 2. Download the latest release from the releases section